 How many people use My Health Record?

-If you decide to register for a My Health Record account, you will find yourself in very good company.
+If you decide to register for a My Health Record account, you will find yourself in good company.
 Nearly 20% of the Australian population is already registered (more than 4.8 million people) and it’s estimated that a new account is being created approximately every 38 seconds.

-Almost 10,000 healthcare providers are now connected and more than 2 million clinical documents and 9.5 million prescription and dispense records have already been uploaded.
+Almost 10,000 healthcare providers are now connected and more than 2 million clinical documents and 9.5 million prescriptions and dispense records have already been uploaded.
 This shows that the aims of the My Health Records Act 2012, which are to improve the availability and quality of health information, are well on their way to fruition.